olucchi03/Building-a-Virtual-Cybersecurity-Laboratory/README.md

 Android forensic image file (.zip or .img) containing mock digital evidence

-Forensic tools (e.g., Autopsy)
+Forensic tools used -  Autopsy
-Tasks:

-Conduct forensic analysis of the Android image:
+Forensic analysis of the Android image provided was conducted using Autopsy on the Windows 10 VM

-Extract and document:
+The following were extracted and documented:

 SMS messages, call logs, contact lists

 Application usage history

-Files, images, browser history, crypto wallets, deleted content Generate a comprehensive Forensics
+Files, images, browser history, crypto wallets, deleted content
-Investigation Report including:

-Methodology and tools used

-Screenshots and findings

-Conclusion and professional recommendations
+Please see attached.pdf file for the comprehensive report.

 ## Part III – Virtual Firewall Implementation